Physical Health

 - People recovering from life-changing injuries

-- Air ambulances (geographical restrictions apply, see Who can apply)
+4) Air ambulance charities (geographical restrictions apply, see Who can apply)

 Funding exclusions